Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 "Do not think that I came to bring peace on the earth; I did not come to bring peace, but a sword.
 For I came to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; and a man's enemies will be the members of his household.”

-In I Peter 1:22-23, the apostle explains how a Christian is re-born as a new creation, led by a new and different Spirit:
+In I Peter 1:22-23, the apostle explains how a Christian is re-born as a new creation, led by a new and different spirit:

 Since you have in obedience to the truth purified your souls for a sincere love of the brethren, fervently love one another from the heart, for you have been born again not of seed which is perishable but imperishable, that is, through the living and enduring word of God.